| |

 and didnt worry about getting it neat on the ground.

-stones to the base.
+| Once the Spackle was dry (starts pink, drys white), I glued down small stones to the base.
 I smeared white glue on the base and up to and on to

 the roots and stump.
 I didnt try for even coverage and left bare patches